Pamplemousse. AKA The Grapefruit.

 the artistic practice or technique of reworking images in one’s own work.

 I am an appropriation artist, and reclamation is my speciality.
-Whether it’s ‘derogatory’ terminology, VCR glitches, photographs, old suitcases, wire, coins, coloured glass, or other discarded bits of the real I love to breathe new life into forgotten pieces of flotsam abandoned by an arrogant society who only cares about the latest and greatest.
+Whether it’s ‘derogatory’ terminology or not — VCR glitches, photographs, old suitcases, wire, coins, coloured glass, or other discarded bits of the real I love to breathe new life into forgotten pieces of flotsam abandoned by an arrogant society who only cares about the latest and greatest.
 The society where it’s more important to be first over accurate, and everything will be forgotten in days…if not hours.
+I have completely foregone the use of a smartphone in the hopes of preserving a balance in my extensive digital life and my analog one.
+It’s not as hard as you’re imagining right now.

 In this world where everything is built to break, I’ve built myself to last.
 We start as lumps of white clay, shaped by each hand we pass through.
 Some of us are delicately sculpted from the beginning, while other are passed from hand to hand and frequently dropped.
 Those of us carelessly mishandled must learn to salvage, to adapt, to frequently rebuild.
 My love of appropriation and found materials in both digital and traditional media comes from this background.
 The things that inspire me the most are the neglected and forgotten scraps of society we call “garbage”.